youshanchung/Build-Chatbots-with-Python-Capstone/README.md

 Still, two challenges with Pandas and importing.

+* The Pandas issue was with
+  """
+  .replace
+  """
-The Pandas issue was with .replace, which didn't work until I realized I should add .str.
+  This didn't work until I realized I should add:
+  """
+   .str.
+  """

-As for importing, I defined queries and responses in the same file as blank_spot (i.e. category keyword to which the most similar word in a query will be identified and fill the slot in every response), and only the first two worked.
+* As for importing, I defined queries and responses in the same file as blank_spot (i.e. category keyword to which the most similar word in a query will be identified and fill the slot in every response), and only the first two worked.
 The problem disappeared after restarting Jupyter Notebook.

 **Dependencies:**